 With a cake, I want the texture to be tender and light, so I like to rely on aquafaba, which is simply the liquid leftover from cooked chickpeas.
 When you lightly whip aquafaba, as is done in this recipe, it turns foamy and light, which then helps to create a light and fluffy texture and gives a nice lift to cakes.

-I love using almond extract in this cake, as the concentrated aroma of almonds complements the almond flour and highlights the strawberry flavor.
-However, if you don’t have almond extract, substitute with pure vanilla extract, but double the amount (the flavor of almond extract is more potent than vanilla extract).
+Almond Extract.
+I love using almond extract (affiliate link) in this cake, as the concentrated aroma of almonds complements the almond flour and highlights the strawberry flavor.

 If you don’t have a digital scale, please spoon and level your flour – do not scoop it out of the bag!